judahpaul16/gpt-home/README.md

     ```
     Replace `Your_Wi-Fi_Name` and `Your_Wi-Fi_Password` with your actual Wi-Fi credentials.

-3. Save and exit the editor (Ctrl+O to save, Ctrl+X to exit in nano).

-4. Reload the `wpa_supplicant` configuration:
+5. Reload the `wpa_supplicant` configuration:
     ```bash
     sudo wpa_cli reconfigure
     ```

-Your Raspberry Pi should now connect to the Wi-Fi network.
+Your Raspberry Pi should now connect to the Wi-Fi network automatically on boot.
 If you face issues, refer to the [official Raspberry Pi documentation on wireless connectivity](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-wireless-lan-via-the-command-line).

 ## 🛠 System Dependencies